Linux-essentials/course-linux-essentials/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/2244ece3-0382-4b74-bd02-805932f0913d/deploy-status)](https://app.netlify.com/sites/linux-essentials-v2/deploys)

-Welcome to the draft version of this Linux Essentials Course for VIVES University of Applied Sciences in Bruges.
+Welcome to the Linux Essentials Course for VIVES University of Applied Sciences in Bruges.

 Comments and additions are more than welcome.